Solo hiking can mean hiking alone or it can mean joining a group as a solo to hike.

 Safety for Solo Hiking

 Some trails are quiet, which is wonderful.
 Solitude is often what we seek as we travel solo.
 But when hiking, things can happen.
 We have to think of safety as well.
-Here are a few rules that I hike by.
+Here are a few rules that I live by when I hike alone.

 - Plan the hike and let someone know the plan.
 This is the most basic of rules.
 Plan where you're going to go and leave the information with someone responsible.
 Whether that's your hostel manager, a note in your room, or a text to a friend, make sure that someone knows your plan and make sure that you stick to the plan.